Comprehensive review of alpha of Samaa TV citizen journalism service – it concerns your privacy

 But the website you’ve described in your review (which by the way is down right now, its giving me a “This Virtual Directory does not allow contents to be listed.” error) has some particularly glaring mistakes (I found your narrative to be extremely hilarious, my cheeks are still sore from the laughing fits):

 1) 1 tag?! what in God’s name?!
-I believe the designers over at Samaa (or to whoever they outsourced this to) need to read this book.
+I believe the designers over at Samaa (or to whoever they outsourced this to) need to read .
 I’ve personally skimmed through this book and it would be very useful for them to actually know what tagging is all about.

 2) I’m guessing the site is a quick ASP.NET drag and drop job, which could be one reason why you found it sluggish.
 I hate such sites.
 They should ban .NET in Pakistan.
 It’s being grossly misused.